 The big day arrives

-“By registering my daughter Fadhila, she will get a good education and, hopefully, she will then be able to help her siblings,” says father Edward Elias.
+“By registering my daughter, Fadhila, she will get a good education and, hopefully, she will then be able to help her siblings,” says one local father named Edward.

 For children like Fadhila, they get to make new friends and have a place to learn and play when their parents are out working.